 How do I establish as a patient?

-To establish health care with our office, we ask that you fill out some medical information about yourself first by filling out our New Patient Information Form located on our Helpful Forms page.
-We suggest that to save time, you return the filled out form back to our office via handoff or mail as soon as possible.
+To establish health care with our office, we ask that you fill out some medical information about yourself first by filling out our New Patient Packet located on our Helpful Forms page.
+We suggest that to save time, you return the filled out form back to our office via hand-off or mail as soon as possible.
 After presenting that to our office, and after review by one of our healthcare providers, we will call you to work on scheduling your first appointment.

 What should I bring to my first appointment?

 Please make sure that you arrive at the clinic at least 15 minutes before your scheduled appointment time so that you can provide us with any paperwork and insurance information that you may have so we can put you into our EMR system.

 In addition, although not required, if you know of any previous medical records that you may have with any previous physician or medical facility, providing contact information such as geographical location and phone and fax numbers for those is greatly appreciated, as it makes it much easier for us to obtain your previous medical records via an authorized medical record release.

 Should I bring my medications to my appointments?